 - Flexibility in Planning: Farmers should stay prepared to adopt new strategies and information according to changing circumstances.
 It is essential for long-term success.

 Effective marketing can create a strong brand identity, attract customers, and even command premium prices for farm products.

-- Value-Added Products: Farmers can process raw farm products into value-added products goods like jam, sauces, or artisanal products.
+- Value-Added Products: Farmers can process raw farm products into value-added products like jam, sauces, or artisanal products.
 This can lead to enhanced income for the farmers.

 - Branding and Storytelling: Farmers can build brand loyalty by sharing their farm story, sustainable practices, and commitment to quality.
 This can build brand loyalty and connect farmers with customers.